-Whether your interests take you into the library or the laboratory, across town or across the ocean, the URC can help you follow them.
+Whether your interests bring you into the library or the laboratory, across town or across the ocean, the URC can help you pursue them.

-Students study insect herbivores in Costa Rica, the role of empathy in the prediction of others' actions on the Oxy campus and the circulation of Paquetes Semanal alternative media in Cuba.
-They work in laboratories on phospholipids, WIMPs and the simulation of lava flow cooling.
+Oxy students study insect herbivores in Costa Rica, the role of empathy in the prediction of others' actions on the Oxy campus and the circulation of Paquetes Semanal alternative media in Cuba.
+They work in laboratories on phospholipids, dark matter and the simulation of lava flow cooling.
 They measure the impact of physical education on student outcomes, of preschool on children with autism and of storm drain runoff on fish.

 We’ve supported projects on “Weathering the Storm: The Effects of El Niño on Northern Anchovy (Engraulis mordax) and the Pacific Sardine (Sardinaps sagax),” “Hölderlin's Vocation: The Union of the Tragic Dionysus with Victory Ode,” “Native Bee Diversity of Occidental College” and “Emotional Wellbeing of Oxy Students” as well as student films and the annual Spring New Play Festival.

-Mission Statement: The mission of the Undergraduate Research Center is to support student cognitive development and love of learning by allowing students, within a community of scholars, to refine their higher order thinking skills as they create new knowledge.
+The Undergraduate Research Center supports student cognitive development and love of learning by allowing students, within a community of scholars, to refine their higher-order thinking skills as they create new knowledge.
 Undergraduate research focuses on inquiry, design, analysis, interpretation, collaboration, ethical conduct and communication of original results.